cjska-team/Contest-Judging-System-for-KA/README.md

 As mentioned by Pamela Fox ( @pamelafox )

 ## Running
 Currently, we don't have this published anywhere.
-The project contributors use Python's `SimpleHTTPServer` to run this.
+The project contributors use Python3's `http.server` to run this.

 To run this...
  * ...clone this repository with `git clone https://github.com/Team-Delta-KA/KA-Contest-Judging-System.git`
  * ...navigate to the directory that you cloned the repo into.
- * ...launch a new Python HTTP Server with `python -m SimpleHTTPServer 8000`
+ * ...launch a new Python HTTP Server with `python3 -m http.server`
  * ...navigate to `127.0.0.1:8000/Client` in your browser.

 ## Links